alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 `pyveg` analysis functionality is exposed via a `pveg_gee_analysis` command.
 This commands accepts an argument, `input_dir`, which points to a directory previously created by a download job.
-Data in this location is processed and analysed.
+Data in this location is processed and analysed. `pyveg` supports the analysis of the following kinds of time series: raw NDVI mean pixel intensity across the image, offset50 (a measure of the slope of the network centrality feature vector), and precipitation.

 During data processing, which is also configurable, `pyveg` is able to drop time series outliers and resample the time series to clean the data and avoid gaps.
 A smoothed time series is constructed using LOESS smoothing, and residuals between the raw and smoothed time series are calculated.